rovh/Set-Precise-Mesh/README.md

 To change the angle it is necessary to select three vertices.
 The last selected vertex will be active and will affect on the angle change, i.e. active vertex will be moved.

-If you use adjacent mode, the edge adjacent to the angle will be changed, otherwise the edge opposite to the angle will be changed.
+If you enable "Change adjacent edge", the edge adjacent to the angle will be changed, otherwise the edge opposite to the angle will be changed.

 ---
 ### Set Length